tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 the multiplexer.
 To define this layer plain ES6 is not enough.
 So I jumped into the TypeScript rabbit hole.
 I read the docs and posts and really like the syntax and power.
-The docs are great - almost everything is in [TypeScript's guide for a javascript programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
+Almost everything I needed to know is in the well written [TypeScript's guide for a javascript programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

-Thanks to just a few extensions TypeScript made it possible to code the architecture for the new layer.
+Thanks to just a few extensions, TypeScript made it possible to code the architecture for the new layer.
 As a base, I used the ssh RFC and libshh2 and their terms: sessions and channels.
 These became the `Session` and `Channel` interfaces.
-This are used by Terminal7's `Gate` for communications.
+These are used by Terminal7's `Gate` for communications.

 Some of the communication methods are basic and some are advanced.
-The advanced ones support orderly disconnect and reconnect and a server store.
-Terminal7 saves the layout in the store so all the tabs and panes survive app restart.
+The advanced ones support orderly disconnect and reconnect and his store so all the tabs and panes survive app restart.

 TypeScript supports two patterns (and probably more) to define the advanced